tannerfokkens-maker/MacintoshCraft/README.md

 - Protocol version: `772`
 - Target platform: 68k Macintosh (System 7+ with MacTCP or Open Transport)

 I would say it runs okay as of now.
-I test this on a 68040 40 MHz and it has near instantaneous reaction for single player mode.
+I test this on a 68040 40 MHz .
 2 players (tested on the internet+LAN) is slower but playable.
 The ESP32 is at least 7x faster than a 40MHz 68040, but we still get quite responsive performance nonetheless.
 Before my optimizations, it would take up to 20 seconds for a mined block to appear in the inventory, even on single player mode.
 After, its instantaneous.

 ## Features